 America was not born 400 years ago.
 America was born of the Enlightenment, which post-dated Jamestown.
 The Enlightenment, led by giants such as John Locke, spawned the philosophical ideals, such as individual rights, that stand contrary to slavery and that would eradicate slavery all over the West.
 America was born in 1776, with the signing of the Declaration of Independence--the direct outgrowth of the Enlightenment.
 With that philosophical blueprint, the U.S. Constitution was drafted, and ratified in 1788.
 The Constitution, its flaws notwithstanding, was the driving force behind the victorious Gerrit Smith/Frederick Douglass wing of the pro-Constitution wing of the Abolitionist Movement, as opposed to the anti-Constitution William Lloyd Garrison wing.
 Smith and especially Douglass believed slavery can only be defeated on philosophical grounds, not just because of its cruelty, but also because even a well cared-for slave deserves freedom.
 The Declaration and Constitution, they believed, provided that philosophical firepower.
 They considered the U.S. Constitution to be a glorious liberty document and therefore a powerful anti-slavery document.

 The injustices that have plagued American blacks in the last 154 years is, in my view, primarily a lagacy of racism, not just slavery.
 True, American slavery was justified in large part by racism—the idea that blacks were inferior beings incapable of living free.
 But slavery, which existed throughout human history and around the globe, is not in and of itself essentially a racist institution.
 Racism predated slavery in America, and went on afterwards.
-If racism had been eradicated from America’s legal structure at the same time as slavery—e.g., no Jim Crow, no “Separate-but-Equal”, no segregated schools, transportation, or commerce, etc.—the history of the last 154 years would have been much more just.
+If racism had been eradicated from America’s legal structure at the same time as slavery—e.g., no Jim Crow, no “Separate-but-Equal”, no legally segregated schools, transportation, or commerce, no lynch-mob terrorism, etc.—the history of the last 154 years would have been much more just.
 We certainly wouldn’t be talking about the lingering “trauma” or “legacy” of slavery.
 Unfortunately, the 13th, 14th, and 15th Amendments that followed the Civil War were largely ignored, and the nation, especially the South, backslid into an effective re-enslavement.
 The real disease of the last 154 years is racism backed by law.
 Racism is collectivism.
 Here again, as with slavery, the antidote to legalized racism, and ultimately of racism in the culture, is the individualism embodied in America’s Founding documents.
 As Constitutional scholar Timothy Sandefur observes of another leading Abolitionist, Charles Sumner,

 “Sumner and his allies were guided by the belief that America was not premised on racism, as both Garrison and Calhoun claimed—and many today still claim.
 He insisted, on the contrary, that the end of bondage and segregation was mandated by the truths articulated in the Declaration of Independence, which, echoing [President John Quincy] Adams, he called ‘the controlling preamble of the Constitution’.”
 [My emphasis]